 This ACMW-public list is a communication channel for disseminating general information about ACM-W, bulletins and upcoming events.
 To join the list:

-Also read the ACM-W Connections newsletter for updates on ACM-W programs (celebrations, scholarships and awards, and chapters); Judy Olson's Ask Judy column
+Also read the ACM-W Connections newsletter for updates on ACM-W programs: local celebrations, scholarships and awards, chapters, and more.

-ACM Transactions on the Web (TWEB) is seeking a new Editor-in-Chief.
-Nominations are due September 15.
+ACM Transactions on Computer-Human Interaction (TOCHI) is seeking a new Editor-in-Chief.
+Nominations are due July 1.

-ACM Transactions on Applied Perception (TAP) is seeking a new Editor-in-Chief.
-Nominations are due November 3.
+ACM Transactions on Information and System Security (TISSEC) is seeking a new Editor-in-Chief.
+Nominations are due July 15.

 Information Systems Category Editor Needed for Computing Reviews